luci-project/bean/README.md

 ### Diff

-Changed symbols of two given ELF files are highlighted in a diff typical manner.
+Changed symbols of two given ELF files are highlighted in a diff typical manner by `example-diff`.
 Increase the verbosity level for additional information about the changed symbols.

 ### Update

-Check if an ELF file can be live-updated by another ELF file.
+Check if an ELF file can be live-updated by another ELF file with `example-update`

 Name